ylaboratory/gene-embedding-benchmarks/README.md

 conda activate gene_embed_benchmark
 ```

 To run the gene set benchmarks, you will also need to install [ANDES](https://pubmed.ncbi.nlm.nih.gov/39231608/).
+To run ANDES in distinct mode (no overlap), set distinct = True in ANDES/src/set_analysis_func.py in the andes() function.
 Please refer to the [ANDES repository](https://github.com/ylaboratory/ANDES) for futher setup and usage instructions.